The Third Rail

 … “hard sayings” … in Holy Scripture.

-effete social sensitivities — together social correctitude — will be
+perverse, and effete social sensitivities — together social correctitude

-deeply offended, even scandalized, and that some will be outraged
+— will be deeply offended, even scandalized, and that some will be

-date” what had never been outdated — the Catholic Church,
+up to date” what had never been outdated — the Catholic

-following Vatican II, largely expunged concepts and doctrines deemed
+Church, following Vatican II, largely expunged concepts and doctrines

-“offensive” to the non-Catholic World, from Catholic teaching — and
+deemed “offensive” to the non-Catholic World, from Catholic teaching

-while these core beliefs are clearly and repeatedly indited in Holy
+— and while these core beliefs are clearly and repeatedly indited

-Scripture, the history of the Church, affirmed in Patristics, and
+in Holy Scripture, the history of the Church, affirmed in Patristics,

 reference to them: not at Mass, not in any homily, not in CCD or Religious